Lehel44/song-hotness/README.md

 -   `features.csv`: common features extracted with  [librosa](https://librosa.github.io/librosa/).
 -   `echonest.csv`: audio features provided by  [Echonest](http://the.echonest.com/)  (now  [Spotify](https://www.spotify.com/)) for a subset of 13,129 tracks.

+Because of the size of the csv-s to run the notebooks you have to download [FMA_Metadata.zip](https://os.unil.cloud.switch.ch/fma/fma_metadata.zip) from their GitHub page.

 ## YouTube data mining
 We assumed that if a song was popular at any time then it has significantly higher view count than other videos have.
 Our first try was to use the YouTube Data API that provides access to the properties of youtube channels, videos etc. for developers.
 It's basically a hidden REST API communicating with YouTube in json format.
 The *yt_view_count.py* script is out implementation using this API to search for a video and retrieve it's view count.
 Later turned out Google limits the usage of the API based on quota per day and we didn't have enough time for that.